 A qualified nonresident owner is generally defined as an individual who is a nonresident of Virginia for income tax purposes and who is a direct owner of the entity.
-For taxable years beginning prior to January 1, 2008, a qualified owner may only derive Virginia source income from the PTE that is filing the composite return.
-For taxable years beginning on or after January 1, 2008, a qualified owner may derive Virginia source income from more than one PTE (and thereby be included in multiple composite returns), or from other sources.
+A qualified owner may derive Virginia source income from more than one PTE (and thereby be included in multiple composite returns), or from other sources.
 If the qualified owner also receives income from sources other than pass-through entities, or from entities that do not file composite returns, the owner must also file an individual income tax return on Form 763 to account for any Virginia source income that is not reported in a composite return.
 Corporations, regardless of where domiciled, Virginia resident individuals, and individuals who are not direct owners of the entity, regardless of their residency status, are not qualified nonresident owners and may not be included in a composite return.